ryancramerdesign/InputfieldCKEditor/README.md

    inline editor in your page, please see the important note below these instructions.

-3. Edit your textarea field that uses CKEditor in *Setup > Fields > your_field*.
+3. Edit your textarea field that uses CKEditor in **Setup > Fields > your_field**.
-   Go to the *Input* tab and see the *Custom Editor CSS File* option.
+   Go to the **Input** tab and see the **Custom Editor CSS File** option.
 Type or paste in the location of the file you copied in step 1 (relative to web root).
 Example: `/site/templates/styles/contents.css`.
 Save.

-4. Your editor should now be using your new contents.css or contents-inline.css file rather than the defaults.
+4. Your editor should now be using your new `contents.css` or `contents-inline.css` file rather than the defaults.
 Note that sometimes it can be difficult to see the results of your new file immediately, especially in regular mode, due to browser caching.
 If you run into trouble, quit your browser and re-open.

-*Important Note About Inline Mode*
+#### Important Note About Inline Mode (contents-inline.css)

-If using more than one CKEditor inline mode editor on your page, and not using the same contents-inline.css file on all of them, then you will end up having them compete with each other or fall back to the default contents-inline.css.
+If using more than one CKEditor inline mode editor on your page, and not using the same `contents-inline.css` file on all of them, then you will end up having them compete with each other or fall back to the default `contents-inline.css`.
 In order to avoid this, you would need to make your CSS selectors more specific to the field they apply to.

 Lets say that you had a field named `body`.
-You could target it specifically in your contents-inline.css (or whatever you named the file), by replacing this CSS selector...
+You could target it specifically in your `contents-inline.css` (or whatever you named the file), by replacing this CSS selector...
 ```
 .InputfieldForm .InputfieldCKEditorInline